 My passion for the natural world is not limited to the aquatic environment, I love to explore the woods and have a passion for plants and how humans interact with them.
-Ethnobotany is a subject of much fascination and as a result, I spend my spare time working with medicinal herbs.
-I enjoy organic gardening, hiking and exploring nature with my two young boys.
+Ethnobotany and botanical medicines are subjects of much fascination and as a result, I spend my spare time researching medicinal herbs.
+I love organic gardening, hiking and exploring nature at every opportunity.

 - M.S., Hood College, environmental biology